 Getting Your Career Started Right Out of College

 When you are a fresh graduate who is seeking work in the HVAC industry, you won’t always need one of the specialized licenses to start practicing as a technician.
 However, if you ever want to become an independent contractor, or even if you want to start your own HVAC repair company, then there are some specific requirements that need to be met.
-These are stipulated by the Louisiana State Licensing Board for Contractors and relate to mechanical work.
+These are stipulated by the Louisiana State Licensing Board for Contractors and related to mechanical work.

-The license required depends on the type of work that you will be doing, whether you are the sole entity performing the work and the value of the project.
+The license required depends on the type of work that you will be doing, whether you are the sole entity performing the work, and the value of the project.
 As an example, commercial projects with a value over $50,000 will require licensing from the LSLBC, and home projects that exceed a value of $75,000 will also require licensing.
-To obtain a contractor’s license, there are some financial requirements to be met, as well as examination requirements and an applicable fee.
+To obtain a contractor’s license, there are some financial requirements to be met, as well as examination requirements and an application fee.